“The body must be credited with an immense fund of know-how.”

 (alternate days may be arranged for all seminars)

 MasterCard, Visa and American Express are accepted for all transactions.
 No personal checks.
 Add tax for all transactions and a processing fee if paying by credit/debit card or PayPal.
 Advanced registration and pre-payment required.

 SEMINAR AND WORKSHOP CANCELLATION POLICY:

 A 14-day 100% non-refundable cancellation policy applies to all workshops or seminars, a 50% refund is provided for all cancellations made within 15-29 days of class.
 For all cancellations made 30 days outside of the event date, you will receive a refund minus a $25 cancellation fee.
 Reschedules are an additional $50.
 No exceptions.

 “Let nothing which can be treated by diet be treated by other means.”

 – Moses Maimonides

 These statements have not been evaluated by the U.S. Food and Drug Administration.

-These products are not drugs and are not intended to diagnose, treat, cure or prevent any disease.
+Foods are not drugs and are not intended to diagnose, treat, cure or prevent any disease.